trizen/sidef-book/syntax_and_semantics/variables.md

 ## Topic variable

 The special topic variable (`_`) is declared at compile-time in each block-object in the program.
-You may not see its real name very often, because it has been overtaken by the elegant unary dot (.) operator:
+You may not see its real name very often, because it has been overtaken by the elegant prefix dot (.) operator:

 ```ruby
 [25,36,49].map {.sqrt} \